March Across the Belts: Campaign in Jutland and the assault on Frederiksodde

 Contemporary chalcography of the assault on Frederiksodde on 24 October 1657.

 Charles X Gustav sought to avoid ending up in a second stalemate, in a protracted war without a decisive opportunity in sight.
 He marched his army rapidly from Poland through Pomerania, towards Jutland.
 The king's army numbered about 17,000 men; only 4,000 were Swedes while the majority were foreign mercenaries.
 By 25 August the Swedish army stood outside the Danish fortress of Frederiksodde, on the east coast of southern Jutland.
 Smaller Danish forces had been defeated along the way, but no decisive victory had been achieved, and the Danish leadership felt secure in their belief that Frederiksodde would protect the Danish islands.
 The war took place on other fronts.
 Swedish troops under Per Brahe the Younger and Gustaf Otto Stenbock fought the Danish troops garrisoned in Scania and Halland, and in Bohuslän and Jämtland during the so-called Krabbefejden ("The Krabbe feud", named after Danish military officer Iver Krabbe).
 After the inconclusive battle at Møn during the autumn of 1657, the Swedish navy returned to their base in Stockholm for the winter.
 The Danish navy also prepared to cease operations before the winter.
 Both parties seemed to agree the stalemate would persist during the cold months.

 Charles X Gustav knew that the Swedish army found itself in a vulnerable situation in Jutland and wished to regain the initiative in the war by acting swiftly.
-On 24 October 1657, a determined Swedish force led by Field Marshal Carl Gustaf Wrangel unexpectedly assaulted Frederiksodde.
+On 24 October 1657 during the siege of Fredriksodde, a determined Swedish force led by Field Marshal Carl Gustaf Wrangel unexpectedly assaulted.
 The fortress fell, and the entire Danish garrison—involving several of the Danish army's best regiments—surrendered.
 Marshal of the Realm Anders Bille was captured and died a few weeks later.
 As the Swedes now controlled all of Jutland, the fall of Frederiksodde was deemed disastrous for Denmark, which had lost control to the Danish islands.
 During the period after the assault on Frederiksodde, the Swedish command felt insecure, fearing an attack from Brandenburg against Swedish Pomerania and then against the army stationed in Jutland.
 It was urgent to force Denmark to capitulate to prevent the war from turning against them: hence the Swedes set an assault on Copenhagen as their main objective.
 But to get there, they needed to find a way across to the island of Funen.
 The Danish troops on the island understood an invasion attempt was imminent.